 - What we have learned about gifted children

 - Social and Emotional Issues Faced by Gifted Girls

 Websites & blogs of interest

 Here's a video well worth watching.
-Seabury was fortunate to be graced with the presence of the late Dr. James Webb at several of our Gifted Education Seminars, most recently in April 2018.
+Seabury was fortunate to be graced with the presence of the late Dr. James Webb at several of our Gifted Education Seminars.
 His wisdom, humor and insight have helped all of us to be better parents, teachers and supporters of our gifted children.
 Dr. Webb was the lead author of the two books about gifted children we recommend most often to Seabury parents, A Parent's Guide to Gifted Children, and and Misdiagnosis and Dual Diagnosis of Gifted Children and Adults, and also founded Great Potential Press a publishing house specializing in books about giftedness, with his wife, Janet Gore.
 He founded the SENG (Supporting the Emotional Needs of the Gifted) organization which continues to be a valuable resource for families and educators on the social/emotional needs of gifted children.
 Dr. Webb was not only a clinical psychologist, author, and educator, he had the gift of making everyone he met feel like a friend.
 We miss our friend, Dr. Webb, and are so grateful for his support for Seabury, the wisdom he shared with us, and the legacy he left for us.

 This video is from Dr. Webb's presentation for us in April 2015, and this link is to the accompanying PowerPoint presentation.